chr1srbx/TAC-Roblox-Anticheat/README.md

 1. **Insert the Module:**
    - Place the TAC scripts into `StarterPlayerScripts` or `ServerScriptService`.
-   - Make 2 RemoteEvents for ban and kick, then rename them in the server script.
+   - Make 3 RemoteEvents for ban, kick and sanity check, then rename them in the server script.